Set up a Department

 Settings

 • Department has labs: When this is on, labs are enabled and will display on faculty profiles and student profiles and progress pages.
-When it’s off the Labs setting tab is greyed out.
+When it is set to off the Labs setting tab is greyed out.

 • Academic Year start month: Enter the number of the month of the start of the academic year.
-This is important so we can display university-specific year-in-program information.
+This is important so we can display university-specific year-in-program information and total funding by academic year in each student’s funding timeline.

-• Students can add their own courses: This governs whether students can select from the list of courses you upload to populate their course listing.
-This can be a big time-saver, since in most cases this is not the system of record, it is only used so faculty can quickly see what courses a student took.
+• Students can add their own courses: This governs whether students can add courses to the department’s course list.
+This can be a big time-saver.
+In most cases Prograds is not the system of record for students coursework; it is only used so faculty and program staff can quickly see what courses a student took.

-• Students can change their own Supervisor and Committee.
-When this is on, students can select their supervisor and committee members on their profile page.
+• Students & Faculty can set students’ supervisor and committee members: When this is on, students can select their supervisor and committee members on their profile page.
 When it’s off, only department admins can assign faculty to supervision and committee membership.

-• Number of days before deadlines that notifications will be sent.
-You can change this at any time to change the lead time for notifications in your department.
-All students receive a monthly email that indicates, for milestones and requirements, when they are:
+• Number of days before deadlines that notifications will be sent: You can change this at any time to change the lead time for notifications in your department.
+All students receive a monthly email that indicates when milestones and requirements are:

 • Overdue